Sangat Island Resort

-Located in the remote Calamian Islands, Sangat is one of the Philippine’s best kept secrets, perfect for eco-conscious divers and those searching for a remote tropical paradise.
-Surrounded by towering limestone cliffs, dense jungle and the amazing reefs and wrecks of Coron Bay, guests can create their own adventure holiday, or simply relax on the beach and enjoy the stunning surroundings.
+Located in the remote Calamian Islands, Sangat is one of the Philippines’ best kept secrets, providing the ideal getaway for eco-conscious divers and those in search of a quiet tropical paradise.
+Surrounded by towering limestone cliffs, dense jungle, and the amazing reefs and wrecks of Coron Bay, guests can create their own adventure holiday, or simply relax on the beach and enjoy the stunning surroundings.

 Sangat Island lies at the northern boundary of Coron Bay, just one of over 90 islands and islets which make up the Calamian Island Group in northern Palawan.
-This group of islands, renowned for their pristine natural beauty, incredible marine life and unique history, includes the three major islands of Busuanga, Culion, and Coron.
-Sangat is one of the few limestone islands in the Calamian Group and has three white sand beaches edged by sheer limestone cliffs, dense jungles, and a 455m mountain peak which is the second highest in the entire Calamian Islands.
+This group of islands - renowned for their pristine natural beauty, incredible marine life and unique history - includes the three major islands of Busuanga, Culion, and Coron.
+Sangat is one of the few limestone islands in the Calamian Group and has three white sand beaches edged by sheer limestone cliffs, dense jungles, and a 455 metre mountain peak - the second highest in the entire Calamian Islands.

 Sangat Island Resort opened in 1994 and quickly established itself as a premier location for responsible scuba diving in Coron.
-Set within a sanctuary that encompasses part of the island and nearby reefs, the resort has protected and nurtured the surrounding marine and island landscapes to provide a thriving haven for countless varieties of plant and animal.
+Set within a sanctuary that encompasses part of the island and nearby reefs, the resort nurtures the surrounding marine and island landscapes to provide a thriving haven for countless varieties of plants and animals.
 The ecological protection work done in the sanctuary has ensured that the area is home to two of the most popular reef dives within Coron Bay - the Sangat House Reef and the Sangat Coral Gardens.

 Sustainability and respect for the environment are at the heart of Sangat Island Resort’s business, and the surrounding sanctuary is both protected and lovingly nurtured by the management.
 The resort is the only one in the area that is completely independent of the mains supply of electricity and water - it uses solar power and desalination plants - and the accommodation is built in the traditional style to minimise any environmental impacts.

-As the official conservators of the local sanctuary, Sangat Island Dive Resort hosts marine research volunteers to assist in the monitoring and care of protected habitats through reef health studies, coral planting projects, removal of natural reef predators - most notably the Crown-Of-Thorns sea star - and more.
-To date, 75% of the reefs surrounding Sangat Island are intact and healthy; through the resort’s assistance and protection, the remaining 25% continue to recover from typhoon damage, previous illegal fishing practices and Crown-Of-Thorns infestation.
-The resort’s ongoing – and ecologically essential – efforts are a testament to the fact that two of the most popular reef dives within Coron Bay remain the Sangat House Reef and the Sangat Coral Gardens.
+As the official conservators of the local sanctuary, Sangat Island Dive Resort hosts marine research volunteers to assist in the monitoring and care of protected habitats through reef health studies, coral planting projects, removal of natural reef predators, and more.
+To date, 75% of the reefs surrounding Sangat Island are intact and healthy, and through the resort’s assistance and protection, the remaining 25% continue to recover from typhoon damage, previous illegal fishing practices, and crown-of-thorns infestation.
+The resort’s ongoing efforts are a testament to the fact that two of the most popular reef dives within Coron Bay remain the Sangat House Reef and the Sangat Coral Gardens.